 However, the number of colors you incorporate in your design is also a very important aspect.
 Too many colors become visually distracting, so most modern website designs opt for only two or at the most three in their major design elements.

-Check out huge sites like Apple and Amazon.
-You won't find a rainbow of colors, just one background color (white or black) and one major accent color (silver, yellow, and blue, respectively).
 Simplifying the color scheme of your site makes it easier to focus, and this is why there are only minimal color combinations in modern website designs.

 Bonus tip: If you struggle with everything starting to look repetitive on more content-rich pages, you can experiment with different shades and tints of your current colors.
 This will add a little variety to your designs while keeping consistent with your brand.